McWilliamsCenter/meaShear/README.md

 ```

 ### ring test
-Ring thest is widely applide to check the accuracy of shear estimator.
+Ring thest is widely applied to check the accuracy of a shear estimator.

 ## Test Development List